maxkozlowski/Python-for-Excel-users/Tidy_data.md

 | Week 2  | 225  | 51  |
 | Week 3  | 180  | 44  |

-<i>Table 2</i>
+Products down the side and weeks across the top.

 |   | Week 1 | Week 2 | Week 3 |
 | ------------- | ------------- | ------------- | ------------- |
 | Basic  | 167  | 225  | 180  |
 | Premium  | 42  | 51  | 44  |

 There are multiple ways to represent the same dataset.
-Table 1 and Table 1 contain exactly the same data, though they are structured in a different way.
+Both tables contain exactly the same data, though they are structured in a different way.
 You may already expect that keeping data in a variety of structures will cause problems with joining tables as well as will force you to adjust your data processes to the specific structure of your data i.e. your ability to use codes built in the past will be limited.

 ## Principles of Tidy data.